Thailand protests: What's next for the stalled pro-democracy movement? | DW | 24.03.2021

-Attempts to reinvigorate the cause have been hampered by the coronavirus pandemic and arrests of key protest leaders.
-DW spoke to several demonstrators about the future of the movement and what it means for Thailand.
+Bids to reinvigorate Thailand's pro-democracy movement have been hampered by the pandemic and arrests of key protest leaders.
+DW spoke to some demonstrators about the movement's future and what it means for Thailand.

 Pro-democracy protesters pull down a shipping container set up as a wall by authorities to block access to the nearby Grand Palace during an anti-government demonstration on March 20, 2021